-A form of FastResync that can preserve its maps across reboots of the system by Persistent FastResync and prevents failed mirrors from being selected for recovery.
+Persistent FastResync A form of FastResync that can preserve its maps across reboots of the system by persistent state logging A logging type that ensures that only active mirrors are used for recovery purposes and prevents failed mirrors from being selected for recovery.
 This is also known as kernel logging.

-A logging type that ensures that only active mirrors are used for recovery purposes persistent state logging physical disk The underlying storage device, which may or may not be under VxVM control.
+physical disk The underlying storage device, which may or may not be under VxVM control.